SirWumpus/erlang-bs/README.md

 ### str:tok(Bs, Delims) -> {<< Token >>, << Rest >>}
 Return a tuple of the first token separated by one or more delimiters and the remaing binary string.

+### str:tr(Bs, FromSet) -> Bs
+### str:tr(Bs, FromSet, ToSet) -> Bs
+For each character in Bs found at position N of FromSet (a binary string) is replaced by a character at position N of ToSet (a binary string); if ToSet is shorter than FromSet, then the last character of ToSet is used.
+If ToSet is missing or empty, then characters in FromSet are deleted from Bs.

 ### str:trim(Bs) -> Bs
 Remove leading and trailing whitespace from a binary string.